MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/event-to-command-behavior.md

 ---
 title: "Reusable EventToCommandBehavior"
 description: "Behaviors can be used to associate commands with controls that were not designed to interact with commands.
-This article demonstrates using a Xamarin.Forms behavior to invoke a command when an event fires." ms.prod: xamarin ms.assetid: EC7F6556-9776-40B8-9424-A8094482A2F3 ms.technology: xamarin-forms
+This article demonstrates creating and consuming a Xamarin.Forms behavior to invoke a command when an event fires." ms.prod: xamarin ms.assetid: EC7F6556-9776-40B8-9424-A8094482A2F3 ms.technology: xamarin-forms